 With this movement, Seiko set the standard, which was followed by the Swiss watch industries 20 years later.
 The same movement configuration was adopted by Rolex when it made its own in-house movement for the Daytona in 2000, 30 years after Seiko released the caliber 6139 and 6138.

-This 6139 includes a leather strap, nylon NATO strap, springbar tool, and Pelican travel case.
+This 6139 includes a leather strap, nylon ZULU strap, springbar tool, and Pelican travel case.

 CASE: 39mm x 43mm stainless steel case.
 Case lines are sharp; matching caseback.

 CRYSTAL: Seiko 6139-correct Hardlex crystal, no scratches or blemishes.